ahmadMuhammadGd/-Automate-bigquery-sandbox-uploading-data-and-load-credentials-into-streamlit-s-secret.toml/README.md

 # Automate-BigQuery-Sandbox-Uploading-Data-and-Load-Credentials-into-Streamlit's-secrets.toml

 This repository was prepared to automate loading data to BigQuery and Bigquery sandbox, and generating `secrets.toml` for experimental and educational purposes.
-All you need is to get your credentials and add them to the `credentials_folder`.
+All you need is to get your JSON credentials and add them to the `credentials_folder`.

 # credentials.py